theDrummerperson/tinystage/README.md

 ### 4. Change defaults

-There are some things you need to change including title, urls, favicons, etc.
+There are some things you need to change including title, urls, s, etc.

 Find all comments with !STARTERCONF, then follow the guide.